rosiepeachcat/between-epiphanies-blog/_posts/2021-05-01-the-only-customer-in-the-patisserie.md

 “You don’t understand, like it or not, we are all flying a plane…”

-“Ah!
-I’ll let you off the hook for now.
+“I’ll let you off the hook for now.
 I don’t care.
-This is on you.”
+This is on you,” Y chirps as we enter the patisserie.

 We order our cakes at the counter.
 Y is fidgety and tensed, averting her eyes from the cashier.
 She is having a slice of strawberry cake and I order a piece of cheesecake.